 Bridge history and theory to interpret artists’ intentions, and tell their elaborate visual stories.
 You will have the tools to rewrite how people view art today.

 Through close study of art objects and art movements, your skills will set you apart and influence the art world in many different ways, including: art museum professions, business, marketing or technology.

 The art history major introduces students to foundational and contemporary global art movements and theories, while integrating the research methods, critical writing and visual analysis skills necessary in studying the history of art and visual culture.
-Specialized electives led by faculty experts and covering diverse periods, geographical locations, and topics encourage a deeper engagement with students' particular areas of interest.
-Professional development courses and topics are integrated into the curriculum to prepare students for advanced degrees and/or careers in the visual arts.
+Specialized electives led by faculty experts covering diverse periods, geographical locations and topics encourage a deeper engagement with students’ particular areas of interest.
+Professional development courses and topics are integrated into the curriculum to prepare students for advanced degrees and careers in the visual arts.

 Students are required to complete 45 credits for the art history major.

 Students are introduced to art historical movements.